pedromacedol/pedromacedol/README.md

-<h2 align="center"> 👋 Hi!
-Welcome to my Github profile. 👨‍💻 </h2>
+<h2 align="justify">  👋🏼 Hi!
+Welcome to my GitHub. 👨‍💻 </h2>
-<p align="justify"> Graduating in Computer Engineering, passionate about technology, fascinated in using programming to contribute to the development or improvement of software. </p>
+<p align="justify"> I'm a Computer Engineering student at Federal Institute of Paraíba who is passionate about technology, fascinated in using programming to contribute to the development or improvement of software. </p>

-###
+<h2 align="center"> 🔭 Languages and Tools:</h2>
 Habilidades: criatividade, comunicação, negociação, adaptabilidade e trabalho em equipe.